aergoio/guide/source/smart-contracts/lua/reference.md

 This function return if address is contract then true else false. when address is invalid then raise error
 ### setItem(key, value)
 This function sets the value corresponding to key to the storage belonging to current contract

-* restriction
+Restrictions:
-  * key type string only (number type is implicitly converted to string)
+* key type can only be string (number type is implicitly converted to string)
-  * value type available : number, string, table
+* value type can be: number, string, table
 ### getItem(key)
 This function returns the value corresponding to key in storage belonging to current contract
 * If there is no value corresponding to key, it returns nil.